-Watch for a NEJHE Q&A with the author this fall.
+Watch for an upcoming exclusive NEJHE Q&A with the author.

 The American higher education ladder to opportunity is a miracle of democracy and there is much to be proud of.
 But there is another side to the story.
 That same ladder to opportunity for some is also inaccessible to many others.
 Millions of people simply cannot adapt to the traditional collegiate model and its assumptions—financially, culturally, emotionally or physically.
 In most cases, this is not a function of intelligence or native talent.
 Life circumstances simply get in the way.
 Some people have a high school diploma and others have some college, but no certificate or degree.
 As a result, the only option to employ their talent and acquire knowledge is through personal and experiential learning, including non-collegiate training as they live and work.
 But when there is no credit given for that learning, it generally does not lead to greater opportunities.
 Like the kids looking through the window at the candy store, these people are on the outside looking in, so close yet so far from realizing the opportunity they deserve.